Skip to content

 Pagination in RESTful APIs is a technique for dividing large datasets into smaller, more manageable chunks or "pages."
 This helps improve performance, reduce server load, and provide a better user experience.

 There are mainly two methods of pagination: offset-based pagination and cursor-based pagination.
+See Design Considerations below for when to use each.

 Offset-based Pagination